Davej66/moving-forward/README.md

 * Richard Wells for his continuing inspirational support, guidance and input.

+## Additional Code

+For the reviews model & news blog code was inspired from code with stein.

 ## **Disclaimer**

 All images & content used for this site are for educational purposes only, and have been sourced from pexel or the developers own library.